Owing to the word count, I've split this week's Gnwmythr's News into two parts: the other part can be found here.

 - George and Amal Clooney will help 3,000 Syrian refugee children to attend school in Lebanon; an art project conceived by a former resident is helping transform a neighbourhood in Lebanon; action may be launched against violent extremists on the Lebanese-Syrian border;

-- Qatar has filed a complaint at the World Trade Organisation against the other Arab nations which have imposed a trade boycott against it; an assessment that “the Gulf crisis may serve not only as an object lesson in the risks of Trump’s unpredictable approach, but the seeds of disorder and chaos it sews; the crisis facing Qatar is a humanitarian opportunity;
+- Qatar has filed a complaint at the World Trade Organisation against the other Arab nations which have imposed a trade boycott against it; an assessment that “the Gulf crisis may serve not only as an object lesson in the risks of Trump’s unpredictable approach, but the seeds of disorder and chaos it sews”; the crisis facing Qatar is a humanitarian opportunity;

-- “the Saudi government has been forcibly relocating residents of [a] restive city”, including demolishing homes, as fighting continues; Note: reports on Saudi activities also in the section on Yemen;
+- “the Saudi government has been forcibly relocating residents of [a] restive city”, including demolishing homes, as fighting continues; Note: reports on Saudi activities also in the section on Yemen; - With regard

 a million malnourished children in Yemen are at risk of cholera; Iran is now funnelling weapons to Yemeni rebels via Kuwaiti waters; more civilian deaths from Saudi air attacks; “thousands of desperate Yemenis are being recruited by Saudi Arabia to defend its borders against Houthi rebels … as Saudi forces stay far from the fighting, orchestrating air attacks on Yemeni targets”;